gitkraken/gitlens-docs/gitlens/gitlens-features.md

 The Commit Graph includes a powerful search bar to locate commits by message, author, file, or even specific code changes.

+#### Natural Language Search `PRO`

+You can type plain-language queries (e.g., "changes to the login page last week") and GitKraken AI converts them into structured Git search operators automatically.
+Natural language search works in the Commit Graph search bar, the Search & Compare view, and the Search Commits command.

+#### Search Prefixes

 Use the following search prefixes:

 - `Commit:`